unccd/Prais4-reporting-manual/SO3.md

 These maps show the most extreme drought intensity class a population was exposed to within each epoch, as explained in Step 4.

 Parties are also encouraged to submit narratives on the methodology, data sources and data accuracy in the event that the estimates are derived from national data using the “General Comment” field.
-It would also be beneficial to report on special cases and issues, describing situations where values might be less reliable and providing the rationale to adopt a different methodology
+It would also be beneficial to report on special cases and issues, describing situations where values might be less reliable and providing the rationale to adopt a different methodology.

 ### 3.2.4.
 Dependencies